 Calcium Hypochlorite (also known as ‘Pool Shock’) is the main active ingredient of commercial products called bleaching powder or chlorine powder.
 It’s primary uses are for chlorinating / sanitizing swimming pools.
 This compound is relatively stable and has greater available chlorine than sodium hypochlorite (the active ingredient in Regular Bleach).

-The advantage of Calcium Hypochlorite (pool shock) is its shelf life when stored properly (dry, cool, dark).
-I’ve read 10 years, as well as indefinite.
+The advantage of Calcium Hypochlorite (pool shock) versus regular bleach is its shelf life when stored properly (dry, cool, dark).
+I’ve read at least 10+ years, as well as indefinite.
 In either case, it’s a great item for preparedness.
 Why? because just a single 1 pound bag of ~ 70% Calcium Hypochlorite can treat LOTS of water.
 Whereas regular bleach has a poor shelf life.
 Read more below regarding safe storage and how much water you can treat.

 I always wanted to experiment and find out for myself — What is the formula to make your own equivalent Regular Bleach solution by using Calcium Hypochlorite (pool shock).

 There are a number of results when you search the internet.
 But I wasn’t going to trust any of them without setting up my own temporary chemistry lab and testing for myself.
 I wanted to trust but verify.
 Well, I just did.
 Here’s what I found…